ibexa/documentation-developer/docs/guide/data_migration.md

 -
     type: reference
     mode: save
-    # You can also use 'references.yaml', in this case it will be overriden
+    # You can also use 'references.yaml', in this case it will be overridden
     filename: 'new_references.yaml'
 ```